CWALabs/SkyCMS/AWS/README.md

   - Easiest way to unblock image pulls from Docker Hub (dev/test).

 - **Option 2 — Private subnets + NAT Gateway**
-  - Keep `AssignPublicIp=DISABLED` and route 0.0.0.0/0 from your subnets to a NAT Gateway.
-  - Recommended for production when you still need general outbound access.
+  - For private workloads.
+With this template: set `CreateNewVPC=true` and `CreatePrivateSubnets=true`.
+  - Keep `AssignPublicIp=DISABLED` for private tasks and ensure they run in the private subnets.
+  - Public-facing ALB/ECS tasks (Editor/Publisher) can remain in public subnets.

 - **Option 3 — VPC endpoints (no NAT)**
   - Push images to Amazon ECR and add VPC Interface Endpoints for `com.amazonaws.<region>.ecr.api` and `com.amazonaws.<region>.ecr.dkr`.